DL4Jets/DeepJetCore/PYPKG.md

 ### Activate and Use DeepJet/DeepJetCore

-* You will need to set some environment variables each time you activate the virtual environment which are provided in the file `pypkg_env.sh`
+* You will need to set some environment variables each time you activate the virtual environment which are provided in the file `pypkg_env.sh`.
+We have a script which does this for you so all you need to do is the following:

 ```
     $ cd DeepJet
     $ source pypkg_env.sh
+    (deepjetpkg) $ cd ../DeepJetCore
+    (deepjetpkg) $ make clean install
 ```

 * Now that you have installed the libraries, follow the [README.md](https://github.com/SwapneelM/DeepJet) for DeepJet in order to better understand the instructions and execution of commands within the library.